Don’t Ignore The Ringing

 WHAT IS TINNITUS?

 Tinnitus is the perception of noise or ringing in the ears when no external sound is present.
 A common problem, tinnitus affects about 1 in 5 people.
-Tinnitus isn’t a condition itself — it’s a symptom of an underlying condition, such as hearing loss, ear injury, or a circulatory system disorder.
+48 million Americans have tinnitus.
+Tinnitus isn’t a condition itself – it’s a symptom of an underlying condition, such as hearing loss, ear injury, or a medical condition.

 Tinnitus can sound very different to each person.
 The noise you hear may vary in pitch from a low roar to a high squeal, and you may hear it in one or both ears.
 In some cases, the sound can be so loud it can interfere with your ability to concentrate or hear actual sound.
 Tinnitus may be present all the time, or it may come and go.